senarvi/theanolm/docs/training.rst

 Because of the softmax normalization performed over the vocabulary at the output layer of a neural network, vocabulary size has a huge impact on training speed.
-Vocabulary size can be reduced by clustering words into classes, and estimating a language model over the word classes.
-Another option is to use subword units.
+Vocabulary size can be reduced by clustering words into classes, and estimating a language model over the word classes, or using subword units.
+Another option is to approximate the softmax normalization using hierarchical softmax, noise-contrastive estimation, or BlackOut.
-Training word-based models is also possible even with a large vocabulary, when hierarchical softmax is used at the output of the network.
 These options are explained below:

 * Class-based models are probably the fastest to train and evaluate, because the vocabulary size is usually a few thousand.
 TheanoLM will use unigram